-Judging the Min Pin should not be very difficult if you can understand several key points.
+Judging the Min Pin dog breed should not be very difficult if you can understand several key points.

 It is a real treat to see a dog or bitch that moves with the proper gait and an outgoing personality.
 Keep in mind the traits mentioned at the beginning of the standard, which are: hackney-like action, fearless animation and complete self-possession.

 The gait seems to be the misunderstood trait.
-The standard says: “The forelegs and hind legs move parallel, with feet turning neither in or out.
+The Miniature Pinscher Club of America describe the movement like this: “The forelegs and hind legs move parallel, with feet turning neither in or out.
 The action is a high-stepping, reaching, free and easy gait in which the front leg moves straight forward and in front of the body, the foot bends at the wrist.
 The dog drives smoothly and strongly from the rear.

 The head and tail are carried high.”
 I feel the gait is compromised when the gait has a high lift; but elbows are out and feet are crossing.
 Many times the dogs are held back to show off the lift and the dog goes nowhere, showing no smooth driving rear.

 Some judges believe that since the Min Pin is the only breed with the hackney-like action that if they lift and break at the wrist, they should be rewarded even if they are not sound.
 I believe that you go with soundness even if the lift and break are moderate.